abdelkrimdev/restful-web-apis/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Setup the Environment

+Create a new file in the `WebAPIs` folder and name it `.env` to set the environment variables needed for the application to run.

+### Run the Application

 ```
 docker-compose up
 ```